Strawberry Kuchen Recipe – Easy Fruit Dessert

 - If you added the eggs at the beginning with the cream it would be lumpy.

 - The eggs are what thickens the cream mixture into a custard.
-As soon as your custard is slightly thickened, remove it from the heat.
+When the starts to thicken, remove it from the heat.

-- Roll the dough thinly and place it in an oiled pie plate.
+- Roll the dough thinly and place it on an oiled pie plate.
 Press the dough up the sides of the pie plate but not over the rim.

 - Sprinkle the top with equal amounts of cinnamon and sugar.